andreavillanes/IAA_Sessions/session_02/README.md

 ## Apache Hive

 1. If you have not already done so, clone (or download) this [github repo](https://github.com/zaratsian/IAA_Sessions).
+You can manually download the zip from [here](https://github.com/zaratsian/IAA_Sessions/archive/master.zip).
+Unzip the directory to a location that you can remember.
+If you have git locally installed, you can run this command:
 ```
 git clone https://github.com/zaratsian/IAA_Sessions.git
 ```
-Or you can manually download the zip from [here](https://github.com/zaratsian/IAA_Sessions/archive/master.zip)

 2. Build Container
 <br>```cd ./IAA_Sessions/docker```